lamdu/lamdu/doc/Language.md

 Let bindings are expressed in the underlying calculus as [redexes](https://en.wikipedia.org/wiki/Lambda_calculus#Reduction).

-Redexes which occur at the top-level of a binder body are sugared to let bindings.
+Redexes which occur at the top-level of a "binder body" are sugared to let bindings.

-So this:
+For example:

 ```Haskell
 <arg> →